Results & Downloads

 Authors: Frank Kargl, Nataša Trkulja, Artur Hermann, Florian Sommer, Anderson Ramon Ferraz de Lucena, Alexander Kiening, Sergej Japs

-Paper published in Journal Vehicular Communication
+Paper published in Vehicular Communication

 S-LDM: Server Local Dynamic Map for 5G-based Centralized Enhanced Collective Perception